Simplexity-Development/SimpleNicks/README.md

 `simplenick.nick.format.<tag>`

 - Allows for the use of those formatting tags.
-- Valid Tags are: `underline`, `italic`, `strikethrough`, `bold`, and `obsfucated`.
+- Valid Tags are: `reset`, `underline`, `italic`, `strikethrough`, `bold`, and `obsfucated`.

 ## TODO

 - Provide Config Option for TabList Changing and implement logic for TabList Update.
 - Create a `/nick whois` or similar command to determine "who is the player(s) with this nickname".
-- Add the option to change the regex check for display names (with a "potentially unsafe" warning).
-- Add the option to change the character limit on the fully parsed name.
+- Make the code less of a mess
+- Allow for nicknames to be set by non-players
+- Make a placeholderAPI extension